Rishiraj1308/CABZI/docs/CURE_OVERVIEW.md

 ---

-## 7. Security & Access Control
+## 8. Security & Access Control

 The platform is designed with security and compliance as a top priority.

-*   All portals (Hospital, Doctor, Ambulance) are protected by **role-based Firebase Authentication**.
+All portals (Hospital, Doctor, Ambulance) are protected by **role-based Firebase Authentication**.
-*   Each user's access is **strictly scoped** to their assigned data.
-Doctors can only see their appointments, drivers can only see their active case, and hospital admins can only manage their own fleet and staff.
+Each user's access is **strictly scoped** to their assigned data (e.g., doctors can only see their appointments, drivers can only see their active case).
 This ensures data privacy and HIPAA compliance.

 ---

-## 8. Notifications & Communication Layer
+## 9. Notifications & Communication Layer

 Real-time alerts are the nervous system of the CURE platform, powered by Firebase Cloud Messaging (FCM).